tobspr/RenderPipeline/README.md

 ### Precompiled builds

-If you don't want to compile the pipeline, you can use a precompiled build from here:
+If you want to use the C++ modules, but don't want to compile the modules yourself, you can use a precompiled build from here:

 <a target="_blank" href="https://www.dropbox.com/sh/maxpc6gouqzm9s8/AAAbK05FKpVF8SvT2eBPMpd9a?dl=0
 ">Precompiled-Builds on Dropbox</a>